sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 To begin with, WebAssembly is more compact than JavaScript source code, making it faster to fetch from the server.
-Then WebAssembly doesn't need parsing, it's already compiled down to virtual instructions which only need decoding like in actual hardware.
+Then WebAssembly doesn't need parsing; it's already compiled down to virtual instructions which only need decoding like in actual hardware.
 The engine can do this decode much faster than parsing JavaScript code to an IR.

 Then benefits of WebAssembly from actual compilation kick in.
-JavaScript needs to be compiled to multiple versions based on what types are in use(similar to any other dynamically typed language).
+JavaScript needs to be compiled to multiple versions based on what types are in use (similar to any other dynamically typed language).
 WebAssembly code is statically typed and has its types encoded during offline compilation on to WebAssembly.
 Therefore, it doesn't need monitoring (in the interpreter) to figure out the types, and maintain multiple versions.
 The JavaScript engine also